Puerto Rico Open

 The winner of the Puerto Rico Open earns 300 FedEx Cup points and 24 OWGR points, compared to 550 FedEx Cup and 70-80 OWGR points for World Golf Championships.
-As an alternate event, the winner does not earn a bid to the Masters, but still receives a two-year exemption on the PGA Tour (compared to three for a WGC event) and entry into the PGA Championship as a Tour winner.
+As an alternate event, the winner does not earn a bid to the Masters, but receives a two-year exemption on the PGA Tour (compared to three for a WGC event) and entry into the PGA Championship as a Tour winner.
 In 2015, the prize fund was US$3 million with $540,000 going to the winner.

 The Puerto Rico Open is allocated eight additional sponsor exemptions.
-Four of these are designated for players from Puerto Rico, the Caribbean, Central America, and South America.
+Four of these are designated for players from Puerto Rico, the Caribbean, Central America and South America.
 The other four additional exemptions are unrestricted.